vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

 - Decouple from specific UI components to ensure reusability
 - Provide a clean API for components to consume
 - Optimize calculations for performance
-- Support both mouse and touch interactions
+- Support both mouse and touch interactions with pointer events
 - Handle edge cases like empty containers
 - Support accessibility requirements
 - Maintain stateless design where possible
 - Implement precise position calculation algorithms for determining drop positions
+- Create drag preview elements that match the exact dimensions of the dragged item
+- Handle removal of items from source container while being dragged
+- Manage display and positioning of drag preview to follow cursor/touch point
+- Clean up drag preview elements when drag operation completes

 ## Behavioral Expectations
 - Accurately track which item is being dragged